mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "But then why would he help me?"

 "To embarrass me and lower my status in the Senate.
-Or perhaps there's some other angle, but whatever it is you stay away from whatever he's offering, no matter how good he makes it sound.
+Or perhaps he's working some other angle with the senate.
+Whatever it is you stay away from whatever he's offering, no matter how good he makes it sound.
 Do you understand?"

 "I understand."